real-logic/simple-binary-encoding/README.md

 example.
 This solution also builds some tests which can be run via the provided [runtests.sh](https://github.com/real-logic/simple-binary-encoding/blob/master/csharp/runtests.sh) script.

-Users of csharp generated code should see the [user documentation (coming)](https://github.com/real-logic/simple-binary-encoding/wiki/Csharp-User-Guide).
+Users of CSharp generated code should see the [user documentation (coming)](https://github.com/real-logic/simple-binary-encoding/wiki/Csharp-User-Guide).

-Developers wishing to enhance the csharp generator should see the [developer documentation (coming)](https://github.com/real-logic/simple-binary-encoding/blob/master/csharp/README.md)
+Developers wishing to enhance the CSharp generator should see the [developer documentation (coming)](https://github.com/real-logic/simple-binary-encoding/blob/master/csharp/README.md)

 License (See LICENSE file for full license)